pricing

 How do I calculate how much to charge for my baked goods?

 Start with your cost of goods sold — the total ingredient cost per batch divided by your unit count.
-Add an hourly labour rate for your time, then factor in a portion of overhead costs (utilities, packaging, equipment).
+Add an hourly labour rate for your time, then factor in a portion of overhead (utilities, packaging, equipment).
 Finally, apply your target profit margin.
-The result is your minimum viable price; what you charge should be at or above that number.
+That result is your minimum viable price.
+For a batch of 12 cupcakes costing $11.76 in ingredients, two hours of labour at $20/hr, and $6 in overhead, your floor is around $4.81 per cupcake before profit.

 How do I cost a cake recipe?

 List every ingredient in the recipe, the quantity used, and the cost per unit of measure.
 Multiply quantity by unit cost for each ingredient, then sum those figures to get your total ingredient cost for the batch.
-Divide by the number of units the batch yields for your ingredient cost per cake.
+Divide by the number of units the batch yields.
 For example: a batch costing $14 in ingredients that yields 24 cookies puts your ingredient cost at $0.58 per cookie.
 Add labour, overhead, and margin on top of that.
-Software like Craftybase does this automatically and updates costs when ingredient prices change.
+Craftybase does this automatically and updates costs whenever ingredient prices change.

 Should I include the cost of my time when pricing cakes?

 Yes — labour is the thing home bakers most consistently leave out of their pricing.
-Decide on an hourly rate (at minimum, what you'd pay someone else for the same work — often $15–$25/hr for skilled baking), estimate how long each cake takes from prep to cleanup, and include that as a line item.
-A single-tier cake that takes 3 hours at $20/hr adds $60 in labour cost before you've accounted for a single ingredient.
-Not paying yourself is working for free, and that's not sustainable as a business.
+Decide on an hourly rate (at minimum, what you'd pay someone else for the same work — often $18–$25/hr for skilled baking in 2026), estimate how long each cake takes from prep to cleanup, and include that as a line item.
+A single-tier cake that takes 3 hours at $20/hr adds $60 in labour cost before you've counted a single ingredient.
+Not paying yourself is working for free, and that's not sustainable.

 Why do home bakers often undercharge for their goods?

 Usually one of three reasons: they haven't calculated their actual ingredient costs per unit (so they're estimating), they haven't included their labour, or they're pricing by looking at what competitors charge without knowing whether those competitors are profitable.
-The fix is building proper costed recipes so you know your floor — the minimum price at which you're not losing money on each item.
+The fix is building properly costed recipes — so you know your floor, the minimum price at which you're not losing money on each item.

 What's the difference between retail and wholesale pricing for a bakery?

 Retail pricing is what you charge end consumers — typically higher per-unit margin, lower volume.
 Wholesale pricing is for business buyers (cafes, restaurants, stores) who purchase in bulk at a discount.
 The key is ensuring your wholesale price still clears your cost floor.
-A common mistake is offering wholesale discounts that push the price below what the product actually costs to make.
+A common mistake is offering wholesale discounts that push the price below what the product actually costs to make — which means the higher your volume, the more you lose.

 How often should I review and update my bakery prices?

 At minimum, every quarter — and immediately any time a major ingredient price changes significantly.
-If your costs go up and your prices don't, your margin shrinks without you noticing.
-Keeping your recipes costed in software like Craftybase makes this straightforward: update the ingredient cost, and your per-unit cost figures update automatically across every recipe that uses it.
+Butter and eggs have been particularly volatile in recent years, and a 20% price increase in either can quietly erase your margin if your menu prices stay the same.
+Keeping your recipes costed in software like Craftybase makes this easy: update the ingredient cost, and your per-unit cost figures update automatically across every recipe that uses it.

 Read more: How to Start a Bakery Business